deepanshs/mrsimulator/docs/user_guide/method/method.rst

 more accurate mixing amplitudes when connecting selected transitions of adjacent events.
 You may also need to prevent the undesired mixing of specific transitions between two adjacent events.
-As described below, you can avoid a total mixing event by inserting the RotationEvent instance with rotation instances.
+As described below, you can avoid a total mixing event by inserting the RotationEvent instance with Rotation instances assigned to different channels.

 Rotation
 ''''''''